d4tum/seaweed/README.md

 # SynthEtic Australian WEathEr Data Generator - seaweed
 Seaweed is an R package that generates plausible and 'semi-realistic' synthetic weather data.
-Seaweed approximates monthly weather conditions at ten of Australia's most well known locations.
+Seaweed approximates monthly weather conditions at ten well known Australian locations.
 Weather conditions are estimated through Markov Chain models learnt from sequences within historical data.
-Temperature, pressure and humidity are estimated through the random sampling using a statistical model of the probable ranges for monthly weather conditions at each location.
+Temperature, pressure and humidity are estimated through random sampling using a statistical model of the probable ranges of monthly weather conditions at each location.

 ## Installation
 Seaweed was developed using R version 3.3.1 (2016-06-21) -- "Bug in Your Hair" on an x86_64 Mac running OS X El Capitan Version 10.11.6.
 The seaweed algorithm was built with the following packages: